netvl/scala-guidelines/Readme.md

 ## Functional programming

-Design of the Scala language strongly favors functional programming practices, like immutability, value-oriented architecture and pure and referentially transparent functions.
-To make these practices easy to implement, Scala provides tools like case classes, pattern matching, type inference and lightweight closure syntax.
+Functional programming can loosely be defined as a paradigm which treats computation as a sequence of evaluations of mathematical functions.
+This implies that it places emphasis on avoiding mutable state and side effects and is heavily based around returning and combining expressions.
+Among language features usually associated with functional programming are first-class functions, immutability of data, lack of side effects (pure and referentially transparent functions), recursive computations instead of imperative loops, and so on.

-Functional programming idioms usually make the code more clear and readable, and they also give thread-safety for free.
-Therefore, on the "small scale", i.e. when writing concrete code, it is recommended to follow the functional programming style.
+Design of the Scala language strongly favors the aforementioned functional programming practices.
+To make them easy to implement, Scala provides tools like case classes, pattern matching, type inference, lightweight closure syntax and powerful built-in collections library.
+Moreover, a major part of the standard Scala library is designed using functional idioms, and many of the popular community libraries follow suit.

 ### Immutability

-Immutability of the data is one of the cornerstones of the functional programming.
+Immutability of data is one of the cornerstones of the functional programming.
 It may sound very limiting to those who are accustomed to the conventional imperative languages like C/C++ or Java, but when immutability has proper support in the language, it allows writing much cleaner code with stronger invariants, and which is also thread-safe by default.

 Therefore, as a general rule, avoid creating objects with mutable state.
 In particular, algebraic data types (see the section below) must not have `var` members, as well as indirectly mutable things like mutable collections.

 Mutability on the method level, i.e. using local `var`s and mutable structures, should also be avoided as much as possible.
 There are times, however, when relying on mutability does make the code clearer and/or is required for performance reasons.
-In that case mutability must be isolated: the public interface must not expose the mutability used to implement it.
+In that case mutability should be isolated: the public interface should avoid exposing the mutability used to implement it.

 ### Algebraic data types

 Algebraic data types (ADTs for short), while may sound somewhat scary, are a very simple concept.
-ADTs are composite types, that is, they are types which combine other types in two simple ways.
+ADTs are the simplest composite types, that is, they are types which combine other types in two simple ways.

 First, an ADT may combine several values in a tuple: